-- 1. Marvin will be developed using Javascript 8th edition (ES8) using a promise16 centric approach.
-The usage of callbacks must be limited and thoroughly justified (i.e. do not use them); - 2.
-The Airbnb Javascript style guide17 must be used and enforced using ESLint18 throughout the development process; - 3.
-The framework and the demo should follow as close as possible, when relevant, the 12 Factors app 19 guidelines.
-The application of the 12 guidelines must be documented; - 4. it will be developed using React/Redux framework.
-It is strongly recommended to start from a react/redux boilerplate such as https://github.com/catalin-luntraru/redux-minimal - 5.
-The usage of SCSS20 is preferred;
+- 4. The Airbnb Javascript style guide must be used and enforced using ESLint throughout the development process; - 5.
+It will be developed using React/Redux framework.
+It is strongly recommended to start from a react/redux boilerplate such as https://github.com/Gigacore/React-Redux-Sass-Starter - 6.
+The usage of SCSS is preferred;

-The source code of Marvin should be published and versioned using either GitHub, BitBucket, or GitLab.
+The source code of Soldino should be published and versioned using either GitHub or GitLab.
 Along with the source code, the necessary documentation should be provided for the end user to use the system and for the developer to run and deploy the modules.